edtroleis/env-wsl-ubuntu-2004/README.md

 ## [WSL config file on Linux](wsl.conf)
 ```
-Do not reconfigure /etc/hosts everytime
+# To Linux does not overwrite /etc/hosts on WSL
-Into Linux (Ubuntu)
+# Into Linux (Ubuntu)
 vim /etc/wsl.conf
 ```